 Willing to teach

 Johnny is currently a member of the music faculty at the Humber College School of Creative Performing Arts.
 There he teaches private lessons and ensembles in the Bachelor of Music program as well as the Jazz Certificate Diploma program.
 Johnny also teaches in the Humber Community Music program where he teaches ensembles, private lessons and theory.
 As well as teaching at Humber, Johnny has taught privately from his home in west Toronto for the past fifteen years.
-Skype lessons are now available for prostpective students who do not live in the Toronto area and/or who wish to study in the comfort of their own home....